 Global Crude Oil and Liquids Supply

-- Based on the latest short-term forecasts (at the time of this publication) from the International Energy Agency (IEA) and the US Energy Information Administration (EIA), global crude oil and liquids supply is expected to average 104.5 MMB/d in 2025, up 1.8 MMB/d (+1.7%) from 2024.
-The IEA has released its 2026 forecast and is calling for global crude oil and liquids supply of 105.9 MMB/d, representing a 1.5 MMB/d increase relative to its 2025 forecast.
-In December 2024, OPEC+ announced an extension of its existing supply cuts of 3.7 MMB/d to the end of 2026.
-Its additional 2.2 MMB/d of voluntary supply cuts were also extended to the end of September 2026 and will be gradually phased out every month commencing in April 2025.
+- Based on the latest short-term forecast (at the time of this publication) from the US Energy Information Administration (EIA), global crude oil and liquids supply is expected to average 104.1 MMB/d in 2025, up 1.3 MMB/d (+1.3%) from 2024.
+For 2026, the EIA is calling for global crude oil and liquids supply of 105.4 MMB/d, representing a 1.3 MMB/d increase relative to its 2025 forecast.
+Of note, a portion of the supply increase is driven by OPEC+, who announced in April 2025 an acceleration of its planned return of 2.2 MMB/d of voluntary supply cuts.(

 Global Crude Oil and Liquids Demand